-Sean Conway is an adventurer and extreme endurance athlete.
+Sean Conway is an adventurer, extreme endurance athlete and inspirational speaker.

 Sean Conway – Find Your Beard:

-Sean has written several books about his adventures including Hell and High Water: One Man’s Attempt to Swim the Length of Britain (2015).
+Sean Conway has written books about his adventures, including Hell and High Water: One Man’s Attempt to Swim the Length of Britain.